walles/cleverdrawer/README.md

 * Put a link to the source code in the ... menu
 * Fix `@Nullable` related warnings
 * Make a pre-commit hook that runs `gradlew check --continue`
+* In landscape mode, put the search bar next to or inside the top toolbar